Part of an ongoing interview series about the use of personal technology.

 My earliest technological memory is the alphabet.
 Specifically, as learned from observing a poster in my childhood room.
 The poster depicted the alphabet enacted by a pair of models photographed in the shape of each letter.
 The ‘A’ had them leaning head to head, extending the lower arm to form a bridge.
 The ‘P’ had one crouching on the back of the other, who was standing erect.
-A curious design artifact of the late 70’s, exposed to me as a toddler, provoking much curiosity.
+A curious design artifact of the early 80’s, exposed to me as a toddler, provoking much curiosity.

 I don’t remember when it changed, but at some point in my early childhood the letters acquired sounds and could be strung into sequences with meaning.
 I became an avid reader, devouring encyclopedias and novels before my first year in school.

 When I ask people this question, an array of answers emerge, but most gravitate towards forms of media as their earliest technological memory.

 Television, radio, cameras, telephones, video games and personal computers.
 Sony’s Walkman is often spontaneously mentioned for people born in the eighties, along with Nintendo and Sega consoles.
 A remarkable amount of interviewees voluntarily cite Tamagotchi, the virtual pet requiring constant attention for staying alive.
 Perhaps a precedent for how we engage with smartphones decades later.